Your guide to Canada’s national dementia strategy

-On June 22, 2017, Canada became the 30th country to launch a national dementia strategy.
+On June 22, 2017, Canada committed to a national dementia strategy.
 The passing of Bill C-233, An Act respecting a national strategy for Alzheimer’s disease and other dementias, means the Government of Canada will address the overwhelming scale, impact and cost of dementia.

 The Act not only brings Canada in line with many other countries around the world who have made dementia a priority, but also commits our government to action with definitive timelines, targets, reporting structures and measurable outcomes.

 Read more below.

 What is a national dementia strategy and what does it mean for you?

 A national dementia strategy is the single most powerful tool to transform and elevate dementia care.